 - Most trees only yield 5-15 gallons of sap per season.

 - Maple syrup comes in several color-based grades.
-The sugar content in maple syrup remains the same in different grades only the colour and flavour change.
+The sugar content in maple syrup remains the same in different grades only the color and flavor change.
 These changes occur in the tree itself as a chemical reaction to the changing outside temperatures.

 - Maple syrup is a natural sweetener that contains no added sugar, coloring agents, artificial flavorings, preservatives or other additives, and is a superior source of important nutrients and vitamins when compared to other sweeteners.